erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 ### Look up the key

 Extract the `keyId` from the request's `Authorization` header.
-It MUST contain a Base64-encoded RSA public key (we use `keyId` parameter to transfer to *actual key*, not its ID).
+It MUST contain a Base64-encoded RSA public key (we use `keyId` parameter to transfer the *actual key*, not its ID).
 If it doesn't, then you MUST respond with HTTP 400 error message.

-The key MUST match at least one of the **public keys** published in the [Registry Service][registry-api].
+The key MUST match at least one of the **public client keys** published in the [Registry Service][registry-api].
 Consult [Registry API][registry-api] for information on how to find a match.
 If you cannot find a match, then you MUST respond with HTTP 403 error response.
 As usual, including a proper `<developer-message>` is RECOMMENDED.

-**Important:** This is a DRAFT.
-Currently the Registry does not serve public keys yet.
-But it would need to, before this authentication is introduced.
-We are planning to introduce a new `<public-key>` element in client credentials section, similar to the existing `<certificate>` element.

 ### Verify the date